Millions of people around the world work in offices. Today, many buildings are designed for low impact on the environment, including the climate.

 The Bay Education Center, Providence, Rhode Island, has a 560-square-meter (6,000-square-foot) planted roof that captures and filters storm water.

-The Bank of America Tower at One Bryant Park, New York City, collects rainwater, gray water from sinks, air conditioning units and steam units, and uses waterless urinals, saving approximately 7.7 million gallons of water each year.
+The Bank of America Tower at One Bryant Park, New York City, collects rainwater and gray water from sinks, air conditioning units, and steam units, and uses waterless urinals, saving approximately 7.7 million gallons of water each year.
 Total water use in the Tower is over 40 percent less than other buildings of the same size.